profortermux1/Pro-For-Termux/README.md

 This Tools is about install and running termux then Fix Problem and Slove it

-Methode The usage :

-#install
+How to set up that Tool:

 termux-setup-storage

-apt update
+apt update -y

-apt upgrade
+apt upgrade -y

-pkg install git
+pkg install git -y

-pkg install python
+pkg install python -y

-pkg install python2
+pkg install python2 -y

 git clone https://github.com/profortermux1/FixTermux